patterns-app/patterns-devkit/README.md

 #### DataSet

-`DataBlock`s are the basic data unit of Basis -- their discrete, immutable properties make them ideal for building industrial grade pipelines and complex ecosystems of `DataFunction`s.
+`DataBlock`s are the basic data unit of Basis -- their discrete, immutable properties make them ideal for building industrial grade pipelines and complex ecosystems of `pipe`s.
 But often you it is necessarily or just simpler to work with entire datasets in batch, not as incremental chunks.
 Basis `DataSet`s serve this purpose -- they "accumulate" DataBlocks of a uniform ObjectType, deduping and merging records according to desired logic, and provide a clean, nicely named, end set of data records (a single `customers` table, for instance).

-Every `DataFunction` in Basis automatically outputs both an incremental `DataBlock` stream and a batch accumulated `DataSet`.
-Downstream functions can connect to either the DataBlock stream or the DataSet by specify in their python or sql type signature which mode of input and output they expect.
+Every `pipe` in Basis automatically outputs both an incremental `DataBlock` stream and a batch accumulated `DataSet`.
+Downstream pipes can connect to either the DataBlock stream or the DataSet by specify in their python or sql type signature which mode of input and output they expect.